orimanabu/keystone_federation/flow2.md

 Keystone as a SP with Shibboleth sends SAML AuthnRequest to TestShib.

-## Send SAML AuthnRequest to TestShib SSO Endpoint
+## Keystone SP sends SAML AuthnRequest to TestShib SSO Endpoint

 ### General